kedro-org/kedro-viz/CONTRIBUTING.md

 | `demo` | `/src/utils/data/demo.mock.js` |
 | `animals` | `/src/utils/data/animals.mock.js` |

+By default in production, the app asynchronously loads JSON from the `/api/main` endpoint.
+You can replicate this in development by placing a JSON dataset in `/public/api/main`, using `main` as the name of the file, [without an extension](https://www.computerhope.com/issues/ch002089.htm).
+Note that operating systems often add hidden file extensions, so you might need to use a CLI to confirm the filename.

+Alternatively, you can synchronously load one of the mock datasets in `/src/utils/data`.
+The 'animals' dataset is mainly used as mock data for unit testing, while the 'demo' dataset is used on the [public demo](https://quantumblacklabs.github.io/kedro-viz/).

-Randomly-generated data can be seeded with a hash string, which will allow you to replicate a generated layout.
+Finally, you can use pseudo-random data, which is procedurally-generated on page load, and is often useful for local development.
+Random data can be seeded with a hash string, which will allow you to replicate a generated layout.
 You can supply a seed with a `seed` query string in the URL, e.g. `http://localhost:4141/?data=random&seed=oM4xauN4Whyse`.
 If you do not supply a seed, the app will generate a new pseudo-random one every time, and will output it to the browser console in case you wish to reuse it.

 ### Branching conventions